 Supporting socially valuable projects

-Examples include Boost and Teach for Belgium.
-Boost supports young Brussels people from socio-economically vulnerable backgrounds, giving them more equal opportunities in terms of training and personal development.
-Teach for Belgium aims to reduce educational inequalities by turning recent graduates and professionals into inspiring teachers working in schools with a large percentage of disadvantaged pupils.DUO for a JOB puts young, migrant-background jobseekers in touch with volunteers over 50, who help them navigate the job market.
+Examples include Boost, Teach for Belgium and DUO for a JOB.
+Boost provides socio-economically disadvantaged young people from Brussels with training and personal development opportunities.
+Teach for Belgium aims to reduce educational inequalities by turning recent graduates and professionals into inspiring teachers at schools with a large percentage of disadvantaged pupils.DUO for a JOB puts young, migrant-background jobseekers in touch with volunteers over 50, who help them navigate the job market.

-We are opening our art collection to the general public
+Opening our art collection to the general public